 I’ve added a link at the top of my blog to the Google Crisis Response page for the crisis where you can easily donate to a number of relevant organisations.

-Update: More great work being down at Designers for Japan.
+Update: More great work is being done at Designers for Japan.